IshaanRaja/decentchat.ishaanraja.com/index.md

 The whitepaper can be found [here](https://decentchat.ishaanraja.com/decentchat.pdf).

 ## License
-This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the terms of the [MIT license](https://github.com/IshaanRaja/DecentChat/blob/master/LICENSE).

+## Downloads
+Stable releases are available for download in [Releases](https://github.com/IshaanRaja/DecentChat/releases).

 ## Getting Started
-Stable releases are available for download in the "Releases" section.
-The DecentChat client requires Java 8 or above.

-DecentChat runs on port 10862 and sends out chat messages and peers to other users through JSON.

-DecentChat does not explicitly require port forwarding and can function through reverse connections.
-However, accepting inbound connections helps to strengthen the network and reduce centralization.
+Before running DecentChat, ensure Java 8 or above is installed.

+Then, download the [latest stable release](https://github.com/IshaanRaja/DecentChat/releases) and run it.

+If running DecentChat on a headless machine, make sure that `headlessMode` is set to `true`in `config.json`.

 When started, DecentChat will look for other peers, ask for their peers, and try to establish connections to up to the configured maximum amount of peers (see `config.json`).

-All peers are stored in the `peers.txt`
+All peers are stored in `peers.txt`

 ## Sending Messages
 Messages can be between 1 and 256 characters.
 To send a message, simply type in the box at the bottom of the client, and press the "Send" button or the Enter key to send it to the network.